Anick Soni: Early life

 Soni was born with uncommon sex characteristics including hypospadias and partial androgen insensitivity syndrome.
 Growing up, Soni was subjected to failed surgery at age 4 months, followed by multiple procedures over 17 years to try to improve the outcome and enlarge the size of his penis.
 In a 2017 interview with Patrick Strudwick for BuzzFeed, he recalls repeated medical examinations, living in fear of discovery at school, an adolescent desire to be 'normal', never having met another intersex person, and a lack of counselling support for him or his parents, leading to an attempted suicide.
 Despite experiencing a lack of disclosure during his childhood, Soni later chose to undergo a phalloplasty.
 He learned the word intersex at age 21, initially misunderstanding the term, when he obtained access to his medical records.

-Soni graduated with an honours degree in Law from the University of Westminster in 2017, which included a year of study on Humanities in Sydney, Australia.
+Soni graduated with an honours degree in law from the University of Westminster in 2017, which included a year of study on Humanities in Sydney, Australia.
 He briefly studied Sociology of Childhood and Children's Rights at University College London.
 He participated in his first event by and for intersex people in February 2018, at an OII Europe conference in Copenhagen.
 This experience was filmed for the BBC.

+Since 2024, Soni has worked at UCL's School for Creative and Cultural Industries.

 Media

-Anick Soni was a radio DJ from the ages of 9-18, hosting a weekly show on Takeover Radio 103.2FM in Leicester.
+Anick Soni was a radio DJ from the ages of 9–18, hosting a weekly show on Takeover Radio 103.2FM in Leicester.
 He has been the subject of a BBC TV and radio documentary, named The Intersex Diaries.
 He has regularly appeared on BBC Radio - being invited to speak by Jeremy Vine and Evan Davis on issues involving intersex and mental health.
 In January 2020, Soni became the first intersex person on the cover of Attitude magazine.
 In June 2021, he finished filming for an upcoming Channel 4 documentary which he spoke about during TedxLondon's Big Queer Conversation.
 Soni played the role of Ved in the short-film Queer Parivaar - a short film by Shiva Raichandani.
 On Intersex Awareness Day 2021, Soni took part in 'Building Queertopia', a BBC Sounds podcast hosted by Chelsee Grimes and Shane Jenek (Courtney Act).
 Soni worked with Channel 4 to create a documentary exploring phalloplasty in May 2022, his story featured alongside two other men who have had the procedure.
-Titled “The Man with the Penis on his Arm”, the film focuses also looks at Anick’s intersex life and explores his feelings about the surgery.
-Anick works at Silverprince as Research and Development Executive, he researches content for the scripted and unscripted Film and TV divisions of Silverprince Pictures.
-Anick's role is to collaborate with producers, filmmakers, commissioners, and more to conduct in-depth research, analysis, and preparing for pitch.
+Titled “The Man with the Penis on his Arm”, referring to one of the other two men, the film also features Anick's intersex life and explores his feelings about the surgery.
+For Intersex Awareness Day 2023, Anick wrote about his experiences of dating for Gay Times.